 On land, the best survivors among the amniotic vertebrates are: those that nest in burrows; those that may have been mountain-dwellers; and those which were semi-aquatic.
 All of these are groups which survive very well in low oxygen, high carbon dioxide conditions.
 Furthermore, groups of animals (like advanced protomammals and archosaurs) which very sophisticated methods of apparatus survive quite well.

-Even though the main pulse of extinction occurred quickly, the Siberian Traps continued to erupt for several million years, keeping the planet's ecosystems destabilized throughout the Early Triassic.
-Only after they had settled down could Life get bak to some form of normality.
+Even though the main pulse of extinction occurred quickly, the Siberian Traps continued to erupt for hundreds thousands of years, keeping the planet's ecosystems destabilized throughout the Early Triassic.
+Only after they had settled down could Life get back to some form of normality.
 But the make up of the world had changed.
 The oceans became dominated by swimming and crawling and burrowing forms.
 And on land the Age of the Protomammals was over.
 The Age of Reptiles, and soon the Age of Dinosaurs, was at hand.